DA-Mike/mega_commerce/README.md

 This was a great project for learning how to connect the backend SQL database to the front-end via API while utilizing an ORM like sequelize.

 The app itself has many routes to its database, where the user can retrieve product categories, products, and product description tags.
-The user can also create, update, and delete vai all three routes.
+The user can also create, update, and delete via all three routes.
+All in all, this is likely a solid foundation to an ecommerce backend.

 ## Table of Contents
 - [Installation](#Installation)